Love That Spice-Amplify Your Mealtime!

 Don’t fall for the supplements!

 Of course, you can buy everything in pill form these days.
 You may have seen all the herbal supplements in your local drug store.
 Cinnamon capsules, garlic, oregano, turmeric, ginger.
-It’s always best to eat the whole herb or spice because supplements are not regulated by the FDA and they may not be what they say they are.
+It’s always best to eat the whole herb or spice because supplements are not regulated by the FDA, and they may not be what they say they are.
+Besides, eating the whole food gives you all the fiber and other nutrients too!
+It comes in a package that nature intended.

 The newest dieting trend is to try to just eat whole foods, not processed.
 Well, the herbal supplements are just that!
 They are highly processed.
 And when you think about it, logically, can you really fit all the nutrients manufacturers claim are there in that tiny little pill?
 And how long have they been sitting in that little capsule on the shelf?